State and Revolution, Part 1

 “We must take the initiative in creating a revolutionary International, an International against the social-chauvinists and against the ‘Centre’,” it says.
 The Third International (also called Communist International or Comintern) was duly established in 1919.

-The “social-chauvinsists” of different countries (e.g. Germany, Britain, France and Italy as well as Russia) had supported the Imperialist war against each other, thus betraying the Second International.
-But the Russian Bolsheviks and the German Spartacists had opposed the war, and had supported proletarian internationalism.
+The “social-chauvinists” of different individual countries (e.g. Germany, Britain, France and Italy as well as Russia) had supported the Imperialist war against each other, while the Russian Bolsheviks and the German Spartacists had opposed the war and had supported proletarian internationalism.
 The term “revolutionary defencism” was a code for the further continuation of the Russian war policy, which Lenin clearly opposes in Thesis 1.

-The “April Theses” are short and so do not require a long introduction.
-But one can usefully highlight the following:
+The “April Theses” are short and do not therefore need a long introduction, but one can usefully highlight the following:

 “This peculiar situation demands of us an ability to adapt ourselves to the special conditions of Party work among unprecedentedly large masses of proletarians who have just awakened to political life.”